ztbochanski/react-development-guide/react-basics/README.md

 #### public/index.html

-_this html file where our html is injected, entryway for our application_
+_This html file where our html is injected, entryway for our application_

 ```html
 <body>